Cobb County Drug Court: Everything You Need to Know

 Cobb County Drug Court Judges

-Cobb County Drug Court judges work in the Superior Court of Cobb County, which handles a variety of criminal and civil cases.
-The judges involved in this panel deal with more than drug issues and are in charge of hearing motions, conducting jury trials, ruling evidence, and more.
+Cobb County Drug Court judges work in the Superior Court of Cobb County, which handles various criminal and civil cases.
+The judges in this panel deal with more than drug issues and are in charge of hearing motions, conducting jury trials, ruling evidence, and more.

 Cobb County Drug Court Phone Number

 The phone number of the Cobb County Drug Court Coordinator is (770) 528-8567.
-This can be a great resource if you are currently participating in the Drug Court, but if you are currently facing legal proceedings and have not yet been approved to participate, it is in your best interest to contact a Cobb County criminal defense attorney instead.
+This can be a great resource if you currently participate in the Drug Court.
+Still, suppose you are now facing legal proceedings and have not yet been approved to participate.
+In that case, contacting a Cobb County criminal defense attorney is in your best interest.